Address509 Tuhikaramea Rd

 Groundbreaking and Site Dedication:21 December 1955 by Ariel S. Ballif

 Dedication:20–22 April 1958 by David O. McKay

 Site:35 acres | 14.2 hectares

 Exterior Finish:Reinforced concrete block manufactured at site; white painted structural steel

-Total Floor Area:44,212 square feet
+Total Floor Area:45,251 square feet | 4,204 square meters

 The Hamilton New Zealand Temple was originally named the New Zealand Temple.

 The Hamilton New Zealand Temple is a sister building to the Bern Switzerland Temple.

 The Hamilton New Zealand Temple and adjoining Church College of New Zealand (permanently closed in December 2009) were both built entirely by volunteer missionary labor.